Book stores r.i.p. - death by Jeff/Amazon

 Amazon Logo History

-The Smile has become later as a recognisable as the logo itself.
-This is a great example of why it is important to have a logo that appears versatile.
+The Smile has become later as recognisable as the logo itself.
+This is an excellent example of why it is crucial to have a logo that appears versatile.

 In the years, the company continued to make sales but also had enormous expenses.
 As a matter of fact, the bursting of the dotcom bubble around the turn of the millennium was particularly hard on the company – to illustrate, Amazon was on the verge of ruin.
 In fact, the stock value fell from $100 in 1998 to a low of just $6.
 Their cash ran short, and investors and creditors became equally nervous.
 As a result, Bezos was forced to lay off 1,300 people and close a logistics centre.